Greenhouse Gas Reporting Program

 Starting with the 2013 emissions year:

 Facilities report GHG emissions based on EPA's GHG reporting program.
 Washington's Applicable emissions and calculation methodologies are identical to the Environmental Protection Agency's (EPA) with a few exceptions.
 The main difference is that Washington has a lower reporting threshold of 10,000 metric tons of carbon dioxide equivalent (CO2e) per calendar year.
 Washington's threshold also includes carbon dioxide emissions from biogenic sources, while EPA's does not.

 Transportation fuel suppliers report GHG emissions based on the information they already submit to the Washington Department of Licensing (DOL).
 The only organizations that must report are those with active fuel tax licenses that supply enough applicable fuels to meet or exceed 10,000 metric tons of CO2 per year.

 More information: Greenhouse Gas Reporting: Transportation Fuel SuppliersEmissions calculations

-Calculate your emissions using the Transportation Fuel Supplier Emissions Calculation Tool (this is a Microsoft Excel file).Reporting
+Calculate your emissions using the Transportation Fuel Supplier Emissions Calculation Tool (excel).Reporting

-Submit a report signature form and mail it to Ecology by November 30, 2013.
+Submit a report signature form and mail it to Ecology.
 Instructions are on the form.

 More information: Transportation Fuel Supplier training presentation